Top Exhibits at Maine Maritime Museum for Kids

 Accessibility and Accommodations:

-The Maine Maritime Museum’s campus has a mix of pavel and gravel sidewalks along with large grassy portions.
+The campus has a mix of paved and gravel sidewalks along with large grassy portions.
 Any kind of stroller will have no problem traversing the campus.
 While you will not have any issues in the main building of the Museum with your stroller, some of the historic buildings on the campus will be slightly harder to navigate given the uneven floors and stairs to upper level features.
-Golf cart service can be arranged at Guest Services should you need that too.

 The Museum also offers Sensory Friendly Hours about once a month where they modify the lighting and volume levels as well as provide additional signage throughout the high-level audio-visual areas to create a more inclusive and accessible experience.